 Adults emerge in June and July when both males and females fly during the day in sunshine.

-The females lay eggs on a variety of food plants but appear to favour comfrey and nettles.
+The females lay eggs on a variety of food plants but appear to favour Comfrey, Green Alkanet and Common Nettle.

 The eggs hatch in about 7 days with the caterpillars over wintering when about 15mm long.